 Is a great when making short visits at night.
 Make sure there are no power cords stretching across or around the room.

-If you going to paint the baby rooms first think about what colour and feel you would like to achieve- calm and soothing, vintage, bright, natural or fresh etc. Then look at the type of paint you are going to use-look for a low/No VOC (Volatile Organic Compounds) Always ask advice at your local paint store as to which paint is right for you.
+If you going to paint the baby rooms first think about what colour and feel you would like to achieve- calm and soothing, vintage, bright, natural or fresh etc. Then look at the type of paint you are going to use-read ingredients and warning labels carefully before purchasing.
+You might be surprise what you are reading!
+I look for 100% solvent free, tint and all, non toxic paint that is friendly to both humans and environment.
+Always ask advice at your local paint store as to which paint is right for you.
 Keep the room well ventilated during painting and dryer process.
-If you’re pregnant, you might not to paint the nursery or furniture yourself.
-The paints may be low or zero VOC, but it’s safer to let someone else do it.

 - Just alittle reminder that beanbag, car seat, bouncer, rocker, hammock or even a couch is not safe place for your baby to sleep.